miguelpaz/normalista/README.md

 Contributors
 ---------------

-Add list of awesome creative people who have contributed in some form to the project:

-Name, Last name 🤓
+normalista is made possible by this awesome creative contributors:

+- Jue Yang
+- Davo Galavotti

-If you want to **contribute** submit an issue proposing layouts, user cases, improvements, learning activities, ideas worth checking, etc.
+If you want to **contribute**, open an issue or who fork/clone and then send a pull request.
+You don't have to be a coder to help.
+Your suggestions and ideas for layouts, user cases, improvements, learning activities, ideas worth checking are all valuable.
+Your name, last name will be added here 🤓